loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 system stacks on most architectures also grow downwards.
-This allows an implementation of the language to allocate a stack on the system stack if need be, and use the built in pop and push instructions, which exists in most instruction sets.
+This allows an implementation of the language to allocate a stack on the system stack if need be, and in turn use the built in pop and push instructions, which exists in most instruction sets.

 When allocating new stacks, the first value on the stack must be the pointer